 A Thanet nature expert is urging people to stay away from the Pegwell Nature Reserve where it meets the mouth of the River Stour due to the damage being caused to the resident seal colony.

-Nik Mitchell, from Cliffsend, says despite the area being protected seals are regularly being disturbed by jet-skiers, dog walkers, horse riders, kayakers and others.
+Nik Mitchell, from Minster, says despite the area being protected seals are regularly being disturbed by jet-skiers, dog walkers, horse riders, kayakers and others.

 He says this means the animals are panicked into plunging into the water when they should be warming up.
 The result can be injury or even starvation as their hunting time is reduced.